templexxx/tsc/README.md

 - **Linux testing**: Demonstrates how the library handles frequency variations on different hardware qualities.
 For modern hardware, drift is about 1μs for long-term running.
 - **macOS testing**: Shows excellent stability with minimal drift within 1μs
+- **Windows testing**: Have not been tested yet.
+May need High-resolution timer support for calibration
 - **Calibration effects**: Visualizations showing how periodic calibration minimizes long-term drift

 Detailed drift analysis charts are available in the [tools/longdrift](tools/longdrift/README.md) directory.